Few days ago, I shared the story of my food blog, how I started getting 400,000 pageviews a month on my blog without relying on the SEO.

 Setting up WordPress and its Performance on Digital Ocean

-I signed up on the Digital Ocean website, only to find that it is completely different world, I had been using cPanel for years and I was spoilt with the ease of it and Digital Ocean was completely different.
+I signed up on the Digital Ocean website, only to find that it is a completely different world, I had been using cPanel for years, and I was spoilt with the ease of it, and Digital Ocean was completely different.
 I knew it was an unmanaged hosting, but I didn’t expect it to be without any visual backend at all.

 Thankfully the Tutorials created inside Knowledge Base of Digital Ocean are super informative and thanks to all the people who wrote detailed guides to walk newbies through the entire process of setting up the hosting and moving my WordPress blog to it.

 If you are still not sure how you can move your website to Digital Ocean, I will soon write a detailed guide for newbies who can follow the exact method I did for creating a WordPress blog from scratch or move an existing WordPress blog to Digital Ocean.

 It took me an entire day to set up the blog (including to wait time for the name servers to propagate and see if everything worked properly on the blog)